chef-boneyard/private-chef-administration/source/engagement/consulting.rst

 3. Fill in the message Title and Body.
-Our consultants are notified automatically, but if the message is urgent, feel free to notify them via E-Mail as well by clicking next to their name.
+Our consultants are notified automatically, but if the message is urgent, feel free to notify them via Email as well by clicking next to their name.

 .. image:: ../images/project_portal_message_body.png
   :width: 500